 - pupil's or staff member's health and safety are being put in danger - failure to comply with a legal obligation or statutory requirement - attempts to cover up the above, or any other wrongdoing that is in the public/school interest - do not delay!
-Your concerns should be taken seriously and investigated, and your confidentiality respected - you should report your concern to the Headteacher/other member of staff on the SLT, and if concerns are about the Headteacher, report to the Chair of the Governing Board/Board of Trustees
+Your concerns should be taken seriously and investigated, and your confidentiality respected - you should report your concern to the Principal/other member of staff on the SLT, and if concerns are about the Principal, report to the Chair of the School Standards Committee.
+Concerns about any members of the Shared Services team should be reported to the CEO and concerns regarding the CEO should be reported to the Chair of the Board.

-If, for any reason, there are difficulties with following the above procedure, you can whistle blow directly to Children's Services and/or the Police on 999, or to the NSPCC Whistleblowing Helpline 0800 028 0285 help@nspcc.org.uk
+If, for any reason, there are difficulties with following the above procedure, you can whistle blow directly to Children's Services and/or the Police on 999, or to the NSPCC Whistleblowing Helpline 0800 028 0285 [help@nspcc.org.uk](mailto:help@nspcc.org.uk)